joshtynjala/actionscript-3.0-developers-guide/internationalizing-applications/internationalizing-applications/formatting-currency-values.md

 </div>

 In most cases, do not rely on the default currency for a locale.
-If the user’s default locale is not supported, then the CurrencyFormatter class assigns a fallback locale.
+If the user's default locale is not supported, then the CurrencyFormatter class assigns a fallback locale.
 The fallback locale can have a different default currency.
-In addition, you normally want the currency formats to look correct to your user, even if the amounts are not in the user’s local currency.
-For example, a Canadian user can want to see a German company’s prices in Euros, but formatted in the Canadian style.
+In addition, you normally want the currency formats to look correct to your user, even if the amounts are not in the user's local currency.
+For example, a Canadian user can want to see a German company's prices in Euros, but formatted in the Canadian style.

 The CurrencyFormatter.setCurrency() method specifies the exact currency string